 Mistral AI is the company that proved Europe could compete at the frontier of AI.
-Founded in May 2023 by three ex-researchers from DeepMind and Meta AI, Mistral went from a Paris apartment to a $14 billion valuation in under three years.
+Founded in April 2023 by three ex-researchers from Google DeepMind and Meta AI, Mistral went from a Paris apartment to a roughly €11.7 billion (~$13.7B) Series C post-money valuation in under three years.
 Its open-weight models — especially Mixtral, the first competitive mixture-of-experts model released to the public — shook up an industry dominated by American labs.
 But what is it actually like to work there?

 We pulled Glassdoor data, employee reviews, compensation signals, and culture indicators to build the most complete picture of working at Mistral AI in 2026.
 Whether you're considering a role, preparing for an interview, or curious about what Europe's most ambitious AI company feels like from the inside, this is what you need to know.